defold/doc/docs/en/manuals/writing-code.md

 ![](/images/editor/apireference.png)

+The bundled Lua language server includes type annotations for Defold APIs.
+Completion, hover information and diagnostics understand Defold types such as hashes, URLs, vectors and quaternions, as well as function arguments and return values.
+The editor provides annotations for game scripts and for the `editor.*` APIs used in `.editor_script` files.
+No separate annotation library is needed for the built-in APIs when using the Defold code editor.

+Third-party extension APIs may need their own annotations.

+### Formatting code

+Select <kbd>Edit ▸ Format Document/Selection</kbd> or press <kbd>Alt</kbd> + <kbd>Shift</kbd> + <kbd>F</kbd> to run the language server's formatter.
+With a selection, the editor formats the selected lines; without one, it formats the document.
+Formatting requires a language server that supports the corresponding formatting operation.

+To format modified open files when saving, enable **Format on save** in <kbd>Preferences ▸ Code</kbd>.
+This preference is disabled by default and requires a language server that supports document formatting.
+See [Code preferences](/manuals/editor-preferences/#code).

 ### Jump to symbol

 The built-in code editor can show a searchable list of symbols in the current code file, such as functions, objects, and variables.
 Select <kbd>View ▸ Jump to Symbol…</kbd>, or press <kbd>Ctrl</kbd> + <kbd>Shift</kbd> + <kbd>O</kbd> on Windows and Linux, or <kbd>⌘ Cmd</kbd> + <kbd>Shift</kbd> + <kbd>O</kbd> on macOS.